Post Summary: The ultimate guide to the best snorkeling gear for kids, including a section on essential toddler snorkeling gear.

 Before we jump headfirst into the best snorkeling gear for kids, let’s break down the various stuff you need and what to look for so you can better understand the different types of snorkeling equipment for kids.

 While there are plenty of cheaply made snorkeling sets for kids, we always recommend going for high-quality gear.
 Children are notoriously rough and fickle creatures.
 You’ll want children’s snorkel gear that is durable and comfortable.
 Two things that cheap snorkeling equipment will NOT offer.

-Full-Face Snorkel Mask For Kids: A full face snorkel mask is a mask that covers the entire face.
+Full-Face Snorkel Mask For Kids: A full-face snorkel mask is a mask that covers the entire face.
 While it may seem like a natural choice since it’s an easier mask to use, the mask has a bit of controversy surrounding it.
 The main concern is the fear of CO2 buildup in the mask.
 This theory has largely been debunked by a study done by Hawaii to investigate the cause of snorkel-related deaths.
 Unfortunately, once a fear has been set, it’s hard to take it out of public consciousness.
 My husband and I use full-face snorkel masks and love them.
-But I’m an adult, and I make sure to snorkel at a leisurely pace, to breathe slowly in the mask, and I take the mask off every once in a while to ensure that I’m getting fresh air and ventilation.
+But I’m an adult, and I make sure to snorkel at a leisurely pace and to breathe slowly in the mask.
 For your child, that might be a lot to expect from them.
-If you don’t feel comfortable, I wouldn’t advise using a full-face snorkeling mask for kids.
+At this time, I wouldn’t advise using a full-face snorkeling mask for kids.
 It’s just not worth it.
 You can read more about full-face masks and the controversy surrounding them in my post about snorkeling gear for beginners.